Threat Modeling Against Supply Chains

 • Targets (USPS sorting system, scanning solution, multi-purpose extractor):

-• Weaknesses (no security testing against key components, poor physec preventing tempering, CVE-2014-5410 remote DoS, etc.)
+• Weaknesses (no security testing against key components, poor physec preventing tampering, CVE-2014-5410 remote DoS, etc.)

 • Attack Vectors and Patterns (CAPEC 523: insider threat installs malware, CAPEC 437: supply chain tainted board, CAPEC 9: buffer overflow in local command-line utilities, T1068: exploitation for privilege exploitation)

-This condensed overview gives us an idea of a threat modeling process for a supply chain.
-It gives a full scope of the attack surfaces, considers operational and business objectives, as well as objectives of the cybercriminals and routes they are likely to choose.
-As we can see, the threat model for a supply chain is scalable and provides not only security framework solution for an organization, but creates a security blueprint that can evolve with a company, its network, and cyberthreats.
+This condensed overview gives us an idea of the process for threat modeling against supply chains.
+It gives a full scope of the attack surfaces and considers operational and business objectives, as well as the objectives of the cyber criminals and the routes they are likely to choose.
+As we can see, the threat model for a supply chain is scalable and provides not only a security framework solution for an organization, but creates a security blueprint that can evolve with a company, its network, and cyber threats.

 Interested to know more about risk-centric threat modeling?
 Download your free PASTA eBook here.